By Robert W. Dalton

 When her Fulbright Fellowship was postponed and then canceled because of COVID-19, Nneka Mogbo ’20 mourned and moved on.

 Then, as quickly as it was taken away, the opportunity reappeared.
 Mogbo departed for Algeria in October, where she is serving as an English teaching assistant.

 “I got a call in February that it was back on,” says Mogbo.
 “It was really bittersweet.
 While I was excited, I was also concerned that I’m not the same person I was when I was a fresh graduate.”

 Mogbo learned in the spring of 2020 that she had been selected for the fellowship.
 Just days later, with the pandemic starting to shut down the world, she was told it was on hold.

-She returned to Spartanburg in June 2021 to focus on growing her business, Úrú Music Collective. Úrú — which means benefit in Igbo, the language spoken in her parents’ native Nigeria — is a talent management, publishing and recording company for artists from Africa and the Middle East
+She returned to Spartanburg in June 2021 to concentrate on growing her business, Úrú Music Collective. Úrú — which means benefit in Igbo, the language spoken in her parents’ native Nigeria — is a talent management, publishing and recording company for artists from Africa and the Middle East.

 “I was burned out from the pandemic, and I wanted to be in a place that felt like home,” she says.
 “I wanted to be in the place that built the foundation for what I do now, and that’s Spartanburg and Wofford.”

 During her 10-month Fulbright fellowship, Mogbo will work with undergraduate and graduate students.
 She says she’s looking forward to observing the ways students process the language and cultural lessons.